Sennen Cove Lifeboat Station: History

-A motor lifeboat was sent to the station in 1922.
-In preparation for this, the boathouse was given a new slipway in 1919 and a turntable was provided inside so that the lifeboat could be hauled up the slipway bow-first and then turned ready for its next service.
-Ten years later a second slipway was provided.
+In preparation for this new larger boat, the boathouse was again modified in 1919, given a new slipway, with a turntable fitted inside, so that the lifeboat could be hauled up the slipway bow-first and then turned ready for its next service.
+The whole project cost £11,000.
+Ten years later a second slipway was provided for ease of recovery.